10 Best Electric Guitars For Small Hands

 9. Schecter S-II CUSTOM STCB

-This Schecter S-II CUSTOM STCB is a rad electric guitar that’s got a vibe of both old-school and modern coolness.
+This Schecter S-II CUSTOM STCB is an electric guitar that’s got a vibe of both old-school and modern coolness.
 If you’ve got smaller hands and find other guitars a bit of a stretch, this one could be a game-changer for you.
 Here’s the lowdown:

-• Neck: The neck is on the slimmer side, making it super comfy to grip and play, especially if your hands aren’t that big.
-It’s usually made of maple or something similar, so it’s sturdy but still feels smooth.
+- Neck: The neck is on the slimmer side, making it super comfy to grip and play, especially if your hands aren’t that big.

-• Sound: Packed with high-output pickups, likely humbuckers, this baby can handle anything from rocking out to mellow blues.
+- Sound: Packed with high-output pickups, this baby can handle anything from rocking out to mellow blues.
 The sound is clear, rich, and versatile.

 10. ESP LTD EC-1000